How much water should I carry?

 How much water do you need is a complex issue and is dependent on so many factors; your body weight, the duration of the ride; how fit and well you are (this can effect how much water you lose through perspiration and increased breathing rate).
 How hydrated were you before you set out for your ride; will you have access to water at any stage of the ride?

 So let us consider what we do know:

 It is suggested that we drink 33mls x our body weight of water per day.
 So for a 50kg person it is, 50 x 0.033 = 1.65L per day.
 For a 80kg person, 80kg x0.033= 2.64L per day.

 This is based on an average day with no additional loss of water occurring through perspiration and increased breathing rate during exercise.
 Therefore if you are riding you will need additional amounts of water to compensate for the loss during exercise.
 Remember we receive water through many sources; eg. drinking and our food.
 Many foods are a great source of water especially plant foods.
 Some drinks like coffee and alcohol have a negative effect on your hydration and draw water out of you.

 - the duration and intensity of your ride

 - how fit, well and hydrated you are before you ride

 Consider how much would be a sensible and safe amount for you to take with you when you go for a ride.
-It may be 600ml just over 2 cups for short duration rides through to 2 or 3 Litres for those longer rides.
-As you ride more you will start to recognise your level of fluid requirements for different duration and intensity of rides.
+It may be 600ml just over 2 cups for short duration rides, through to 2 or 3 Litres for longer rides.
+As you ride more you will start to recognise your level of fluid requirements for different durations and intensity of rides.
 As a rule more is better than less.
 You do have to carry it though so a sensible quantity is best.